-- FOXG1 gene discovered in 1995 by Dr. Alessandra Renieri, University of Siena, Italy - Shown as cause of Congenital RETT/FOXG1 Syndrome in 2005 - Formerly called Congenital RETT Syndrome, has since been proven that FOXG1 Syndrome is a sister to RETT Syndrome and does not fall under the RETT umbrella

-This number steadily increasing as more children are tested for Autism Spectrum Disorder (ASD), and other genetic disorders.
+- FOXG1 gene discovered in 1995 by Dr. Alessandra Renieri, University of Siena, Italy - Shown as cause of Congenital RETT/FOXG1 Syndrome in 2005 - Formerly called Congenital RETT Syndrome, has since been proven that FOXG1 Syndrome is a sister to RETT Syndrome and does not fall under the RETT umbrella - Currently 360 cases reported worldwide. - This number steadily increasing as more children are tested for Autism Spectrum Disorder (ASD), and other genetic disorders.